-The Sacramento Comedy Festival is an annual event held at the Sacramento Comedy Spot featuring national and local improv, stand-up, and sketch comedy shows.
+The Sacramento Comedy Festival is a three day event held at the Sacramento Comedy Spot featuring the best Improv, Stand-up, and Sketch Comedy.

 The Sacramento Comedy Festival was created in 2011 by Brian Crall, comedian and owner of Sacramento Comedy Spot.
 Sacramento Comedy Spot features improv, sketch, stand-up, and podcasts shows, and has the largest comedy school in Northern California.